avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 -------------------------------------------------------------------------

 The 7PET lineage, which has caused the current pandemic, and the Classical lineage, which caused the 6th historically recorded pandemic, are relatively closely related.
-We know this by analysing whole-genome sequencing data (that is, genetic information in DNA) in order to make a 'phylogenetic tree' for *V. cholerae*, that is, a
-'family tree' of the different lineages (genetically different subtypes) of *V. cholerae* (Figure 12).
+We know this by analysing whole-genome sequencing data (that is, genetic information in DNA) in order to make a 'phylogenetic tree' for *V. cholerae*, that is, a tree that depicts the evolutionary relationships between the different lineages of *V. cholerae* and shows how they descended from a common ancestor (Figure 12).
 The phylogenetic tree represents our best guess at the evolutionary relationships between different lineages of *V. cholerae*, based on similarities and differences between their whole-genome sequences.